zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 #### Extra item queries

-NOTE: The latest version uploaded on Nexus doesn't have the extra params in `MACHINE_FISH_LOCATION` or the 'fish caught' feature yet.
-I'm waiting for a private beta tester to get back to me before uploading it.
-Thanks for your patience.

 This mod adds the following item queries, usable only in machine output item rules (as well as any mod that pass a `Tile` parameter into the item query context's custom fields):